 Asking Is Believing: What Can Santa Claus Teach Us About Faith?

-by Advent and Christmas, Liturgical Seasons, Mass
+by Christmas, Liturgical Seasons, Mass

 While passengers at Toronto and Hamilton International Airports were waiting to board their flight to Calgary, a virtual Santa Claus learned what passengers wanted for Christmas.
 After everyone boarded their flights, 150 merry WestJetters became Santa’s helpers, taking off to a shopping spree to deliver personalized gifts to guests arriving in Calgary as part of a true holiday miracle.
 Guests were surprised upon arrival when a festively decorated baggage carousel came to life.
 On this special day, it was not just their suitcases that arrived, but the gifts they had asked for merely hours before. (